Māori Economic Development Advisory Board (MEDAB)

 Hinerangi Edwards

 Born and raised in South Taranaki, Hinerangi Edwards has an extensive background in employment, youth and workforce development.
 Her board experience spans agriculture, education, iwi and funding sectors.
 She is director of her consultancy company Aatea Solutions.
-Hinerangi also serves as a Māori Language Commissioner (Te Taura Whiri i te Reo Māori), chairs PKW Education Trust, and is a director of women’s and Māori economic development entities.
+Hinerangi also serves as a Māori Language Commissioner (Te Taura Whiri i te Reo Māori), chairs PKW Education Trust, and is a director of Māori and women economic development entities.